- The Warrior's End - Poem by Georgios Venetopoulos

 convinced he was that his behind aligned.

 The 'Warrior's End' some named this ditch dug land,

-A red dressed gypsy, joyed because he left,
+A red dressed gypsy femme, rejoiced he left

-to join the horrors of the evil ditch,
+to join the horrors of the evil dump,

 Poet's Notes about The Poem

 Comments about - The Warrior's End by Georgios Venetopoulos

 Read this poem in other languages